 Highlights

 The suggested fund will be known as the ProShares CoinDesk Crypto 20 ETF.
-It will provide investors with a chance to invest in such major digital assets as Bitcoin, Ethereum, XRP, and Solana.
+It will give investors the opportunity to invest in major digital assets such as Bitcoin, Ethereum, XRP, and Solana.
 The ETF aims to track the performance of the CoinDesk 20 Index before fees and other expenses, per the SEC filing.

 The index does not include stablecoins, memecoins, or wrapped tokens.
 The fund will focus on cryptocurrencies that has good liquidity and massive market caps.
 The benchmark of the fund has a high exposure to Bitcoin, Ethereum, and XRP.
 Also, Solana ranks among the next largest assets in the index.
 Recently, VanEck amended its Solana ETF filing, even cutting fees to 0.3% as competition intensifies among crypto fund issuers.